cooper-ece-366/david-steven-eric/README.md

    NOTE: If you run into an issue with starting, try deleting `"proxy": "http://localhost:5000"` in `./coopercars-app/package.json`.
 9) ENJOY!<br>
    ADDITIONAL NOTE: The backend database is running on an already configured Amazon RDS server, no additional action is needed to set this up.<br>
-   In the case you would like the database to be local, head to `./coopercars-service/src/main/resources/application.yml` and change the datasource to your mySQL server credentials.
+   In the case you would like the database to be local, head to `./coopercars-service/src/main/resources/application.yml`, change the datasource to your mySQL server credentials, and create a database named `coopercars`.

 ## How-To Guide